rocket-pool/RPIPs/RPIPs/RPIP-43.md

 megapools SHALL include at least the following:
   - Initialized: a node operator has added this validator to their megapool, but the validator has not yet been assigned ETH from the deposit pool
-  - Prestaked: this validator has been assgined ETH and the `prestake` transaction has been executed, but the validator has not yet had its full activation balance deposited to the beacon chain
+  - Prestaked: this validator has been assigned ETH and the `prestake` transaction has been executed, but the validator has not yet had its full activation balance deposited to the beacon chain
   - Staked:    this validator has been added to the megapool and is in the